 Brooking holds a MA in organizations and management theory from UC Irvine, and a BA in environmental studies from Dartmouth.
-She has trained in somatic and developmental counseling and coaching, is a certified Circling practitioner, and has additional training in group facilitation, conflict resolution and mindfulness.
+She has trained in somatic and developmental counseling and coaching, is a certified Circling practitioner, and has additional training in group facilitation, navigating power and conflict, and mindfulness.
 She lives in Los Angeles, and in her spare time, enjoys poetry, ambling walks, and conversational geekery.

 With our expertise in virtual collaboration,